Membership and Membership Contract

 Who can become a member?

-Creators from the professional groups direction, camera, film editing, costume design, stage design as well as acting.
+Creators from the professional groups direction, camera, film editing, costume design, stage design as well as performing artists in the audiovisual field.
 Legal successors (heirs) of those in the aforementioned professional groups can also become members.

 How do I become a member?